pyinfra-dev/pyinfra/docs/getting_started.rst

     # Ensure a package is installed on multiple instances
     pyinfra @docker/ubuntu:18.04,@docker/debian:9 apt.packages vim sudo=true

-    # Stop a service on a remote host
+    # Stop a service on a remote host over SSH
-    pyinfra some_remote_host init.systemd httpd sudo=True running=False
+    pyinfra my-server.net init.systemd httpd sudo=True running=False

+As you can see here, ``pyinfra`` can target different systems, using SSH as the default.
+You can read more about these in :doc:`connectors`.

 Create a Deploy